cudmore/pie/readme-web.md

 **Trial Number**.
 Allows the trial number to be manually set.
 The trial number is always automatically incremented each time 'Start Recording' or 'Start Trial' are initiated.

 **Allow Arming**.
 If on, will activate the 'Arm' interface.
-This assumes the PiE server has been wired to a trigger in and optionally a microscope frame-clock.
+This assumes the PiE server has been wired to a 'trigger in' and optionally a microscope 'frame clock'.

 **Use Serial**.
 If on, will activate the 'Motor' interface.
 This assumes a Teensy microcontroller is attached via usb.

 **Load**.
 Buttons to load presets of configuration parameters.
 This includes 'Defaults',  the last configuration saved with 'Save Defaults' as well as pre-defined configuration parameters.
-It is easy and intuitive to specify your own sets of configuration parameters and use 'Save Defaults' exclusively.
+It is easy to set your own configuration parameters and use 'Save Defaults' exclusively.

  - **Defaults**.
 Load the last configuration saved with 'Save Defaults'.
 These are also loaded when the PiE server is first run.
  - **Homecage**.
 Auto lights on, arm off, serial off.
  - **Scope**.
 Arm on, serial off.
  - **Treadmill**.
 Arm on, serial on.
  - **User**.
+Only for advanced users.
 User specified configuration file.
  - **Factory Defaults**.
 Reset the PiE server to its factory default configuration.

 ## Pins